Skip to main content

 ICESat-2’s spacecraft will provide power, propulsion, orbit, navigation, data storage and handling, and more.
 It features an incredibly precise knowledge of the satellite’s position in space – critical for taking measurements.

-Learn more about how ICESat-2 works here.
+Learn more about how ICESat-2 works on the How It Works page.

 SPACE LASERS